Solar panels in a field

 Another area of recent interest is how the UN’s sustainable development goals (SDG) can be integrated into portfolios.
 Dutch pension funds APG and PGGM have taken the lead on translating the SDGs into an investment context and have brought AustralianSuper along to develop the platform and share information.

-Finally, we could see an increase in activity around impact investing.
-Having a well-developed ESG policy is nice, but ultimately people want to see results and so more funds are looking for ways to measure progress.
-Whether this will follow the strict guidelines of impact investing remains to be seen.
-Impact investing is good at measuring positive impacts, but it is often hard to scale up and therefore takes on the form of a venture capital type of program, rather than the large-scale investments pension funds are looking for.
+But whether this will follow the strict guidelines of impact investing remains to be seen.
+Impact investing is good at measuring positive impacts, but it is often hard to scale up and, therefore, takes on the form of a venture capital type of program, rather than the large-scale investments pension funds are looking for.

 Perhaps we will see more funds go the PGGM way, which simply decided to abandon the narrow framework of impact investing and embrace a broader approach, which it calls “investing in solutions”.
 This allows it to access a wide variety of assets, as long as the case can be made for some demonstrable positive effect.